Determine AI Module Classification (AI Native / AI Enabled / No AI / Not Known / Not Applicable)

 • AI Enabled

-The product includes AI-driven features, but AI is not the primary function.
+The product includes AI capabilities, but AI is not the primary function.

 • No AI